| |

 I remember the first time I was told this was a specifically South Welsh thing to say and thinking what the hell do people in England call bus drivers?!

 ‘Busy night, drive?’ can also be heard in South Wales at 2am to taxi drivers dropping people home.
+Any Welsh greeting phrases in taxis or buses are followed by ‘drive’.

-Words and Things Welsh People Say
+Words and Things Welsh People Say / Welsh Sayings and Phrases

 Not many of these are Welsh words and we don’t say it in Welsh but I suppose to the English it probably sounds like another language.
 It is what it is, sayings and phrases like these are normal to us and I’m sure there’s England sayings normal to the English.